simonhermann/mi-museum/content/hello.md

-> ".. within ten Minutes, it was obvious to me that all computers would work like this some day."
+> .. within ten Minutes, it was obvious to me that all computers would work like this some day.
 > <cite>Steve Jobs über seinen ersten Eindruck der Grafischen Nutzeroberfläche des Xerox Alto</cite> {#markup-3}